 Everyone’s concern was his weight, which he alleviated at the combine by weighing in at 250 lbs and testing like an ELITE athlete.
 Also, the media always talks about Josh Allen’s and Rashan Gary’s physical traits but according to the combine, Burns has better traits than both them!
 And they have good traits!

 He might not offer much as a power rusher or crash the edge against the run.
 However, he looks like he has added some good mass this off season and on NFL Network’s Path to the Draft he said he is working on adding some power moves to his arsenal.
-If he in fact adds more power to his game, I would not be surprised if he ended up being the best edge rusher from this class when it’s all said and done.
+If he does add more power to his game, I would not be surprised if he ended up being the best edge rusher from this class.

 Grade: 1st (Top 5 player)